 The Garmin Panoptix LiveScope uses a transducer that is mounted on the boat, which means that there is no need to drill any holes in the hull.

 The transducer sends out a cone of sound waves that bounce off of the objects in the water and are then received by the transducer.
 This information is then sent to the fish finder, which displays it on the screen.

-The Panoptix LiveScope offers a number of different viewing modes, including 3D LiveScope, 2D LiveScope, and Bottom Lock.
+The Panoptix LiveScope offers several different viewing modes, including 3D LiveScope, 2D LiveScope, and Bottom Lock.

 - 3D LiveScope gives you a real-time view of what is going on beneath the water, making it easy to see where the fish are and what they are doing.

 - 2D LiveScope provides a view of the bottom of the body of water, making it easy to see structures and submerged objects.